neoclide/coc-eslint/Readme.md

 ## Auto-fixing

-The extension supports automatic fixing of warnings to the extent supported by tslint.
+The extension supports automatic fixing of warnings to the extent supported by eslint.
 For warnings which support an auto-fix.
 You can apply the quick fix by either:

+- Set `eslint.autoFixOnSave` to `true` and save your file (recommended).
 - Trigger `<Plug>(coc-codeaction)` with mapped keys, and select a fix action in input list.
+- Run command `:CocCommand eslint.executeAutofix`.
-- use the command `eslint.executeAutofix` from `:Denite coc-command`.
+- Trigger command `eslint.executeAutofix` from `:Denite coc-command`.

 ## License

 MIT